 This is where graph databases come in; they already power our day-to-day; although we don't realize it, we are part of a graph every time we swipe our credit cards or log into a social media site.

 Graphs are great at taking a starting point and following the connections from that starting point until it finds an answer (graph traversal), a problem which SQL is not designed for (see N+1).

-Iceberg, The Customer Data Platform for the Modern Data Stack
+Iceberg, The Customer Graph for the Modern Data Stack

 At SnowcatCloud, most of our customers use a Modern Data Stack, and some face challenges creating a consistent single view of the customer.

-So we developed SnowcatCloud Iceberg, an extensible Customer Data Platform, graph-native that provides our customers with a solid, cost-efficient foundation for identity resolution or other use cases such as marketing attribution, fraud detection, segmentation, privacy compliance, and more.
+So we developed SnowcatCloud Iceberg, an extensible Customer Graph, graph-native that provides our customers with a solid, Cost-effective foundation for identity resolution or other use cases such as marketing attribution, fraud detection, segmentation, privacy compliance, and more.